LitalHazut/HeroesProject/README.md

 # Heroes Project
-## this project is Web API written in .net framework 4.8.x and use in MSSQL Server.
+<p> This project is Web API written in .net framework 4.8.x and use in MSSQL Server and use with swagger. </p>